 - People with cognitive or mental health issues that make it difficult to control anger

-Anger management therapy may not be effective with people who do not recognize that they have an issue with expressions of anger.
-Additionally, people with severe learning disabilities may have some difficulty responding to anger treatments, which are sometimes based on principles of cognitive behavioral therapy.
-Individuals who are experiencing other mental health issues may need to have these underlying problems addressed first in order for anger management to be effective.
+Anger management therapy may not be effective with people who do not recognize they have anger issues.
+People with severe learning disabilities may have some difficulty responding to anger treatments.
+These treatments are sometimes based on principles of cognitive behavioral therapy (CBT).
+People with other mental health issues may need to address these underlying problems first.
+Doing so may make future anger management more effective.